rancher/docs/content/os/v1.x/en/installation/configuration/kernel-modules-kernel-headers/_index.md

 ---
-title: Installing Kernel Modules with Kernel Headers
+title: Installing Kernel Modules that require Kernel Headers
 weight: 135
----

-## Installing Kernel Modules that require Kernel Headers
 ---

 To compile any kernel modules, you will need to download the kernel headers.
 The kernel headers are available in the form of a system service.
 Since the kernel headers are a system service, they need to be enabled using the `ros service` command.